 All funded projects, except the Texas Capital Fund and Colonia Self-Help Centers Fund projects, must be completed within two years from the start date of the contract agreement.
-STEP contracts for awards made in PY 2012 will continue to be for a twenty-four (24) month term with no automatic extension to 36 months, which is the same as PY 2009 through 2011 STEP awards.
-The Texas Capital Fund Main Street and Downtown Revitalization program awards will be made for a twenty-four (24) month term.
-The other Texas Capital Fund programs must be completed within three years from the start date of the contract agreement.
+STEP contracts for awards made in PY 2013 will continue to be for a twenty-four (24) month term with no automatic extension to 36 months, which is the same as PY 2009 through 2012 STEP awards.
+TCF Main Street and Downtown Revitalization program awards will be made for a twenty-four (24) month term.
+Other Texas Capital Fund program projects must be completed within three years from the start date of the contract agreement.
 Contract end dates for Colonia Self-Help Center contracts may be adjusted to account for each program year award.
-Waivers through a contract amendment of these requirements for any Tx CDBG contract will only be granted when a waiver request is submitted in writing to TDA and TDA finds that compelling circumstances exist outside the control of the local government that justify the approval of such a waiver.
+Waivers of these term requirements must be made through a TxCDBG contract amendment and will only be granted when a waiver request is submitted in writing to TDA and TDA finds that compelling circumstances exist outside the control of the local government that justify the approval of such a waiver.